 Here we take a look into how we can make buildings healthier, during this global health crises and beyond.

-Air quality in buildings has long been a cause for concern, but the COVID-19 pandemic has undoubtedly accentuated the need for healthier indoor air.
-There have been many studies confirming that air quality has a direct correlation with COVID-19, and there is mounting evidence to suggest that the virus is airborne.
+The COVID-19 pandemic has undoubtedly accentuated the need for healthier indoor air.
+There have been many studies confirming that air quality has a direct correlation with COVID-19.

 Installing air purification systems

-It is evident that poor indoor air quality can no longer be ignored.
+Poor indoor air quality can no longer be ignored.
 It is vital for steps to be taken to make buildings safer for occupants, including improving ventilation, implementing air purification technology, and undertaking real-time monitoring of key parameters.
-Perhaps one positive outcome of this devastating pandemic will be to draw attention to one of the biggest ongoing health threats we face; poor indoor air quality.
+Perhaps one positive outcome of this devastating pandemic will be that we pay more attention to one of the biggest ongoing health threats we face: poor indoor air quality.